 Residential wood burning creates islands of neighborhood pollution that are not fully reflected in official monitoring numbers.

-Even during periods of relatively good air quality as reflected by regional monitoring, neighbors of wood-burning households can be exposed to levels of air pollutants 100 times higher or more than the rest of the community.
+Even during periods of relatively good air quality as reflected by regional monitoring, neighbors of wood-burning households can be exposed to levels of air pollution that are 100 times higher or more than what others in the community are breathing.
 According to a report jointly issued by the California EPA and California Air Resources Board, “for sensitive individuals this could lead to health effects even when air quality measurements indicate no risk.”